 Bindings that assign users and groups who are allowed to do the actions.
 Defined by a

 Kubernetes has some built-in roles such as cluster-admin, edit, view, and so on.
-Bind those roles to Azure Active Directory users and groups to use enterprise directory to manage access.
-For more information, see Use Kubernetes RBAC with Azure AD integration.
+Bind those roles to Microsoft Entra users and groups to use enterprise directory to manage access.
+For more information, see Use Kubernetes RBAC with Microsoft Entra integration.

-Be sure your Azure AD groups used for cluster and namespace access are included in your Azure AD access reviews.
+Be sure your Microsoft Entra groups used for cluster and namespace access are included in your Microsoft Entra access reviews.